-There is a global context, which is give to each query query execution as it is created.
+There is a global context, which is give to each query execution as it is created.
 Modifications to the global context after the query execution is created are not seen by the query execution.
 Modifications to the context of a single query execution do not affect any other query execution nor the global context.

 A context is a set of symbol/value pairs.
 Symbols are used created

 internal to ARQ and SDB and access via Java constants.
 Values are